But just as surely as there are good reasons to use a common name, there’s a case for embracing unusual ones, too.

 Some argue that sticking with the classics is the best way to give your child a leg-up when she applies to Harvard.
 Or when he interviews for a job at the White House.
-Every now and again, a study pops up explaining that girls named Kate fare better than those called Bertha or Starla.
+Every now and again, a study pops up explaining that girls named Kate fare better than those called Bertha or Starlee.

 2. Kids growing up with unusual surnames don’t seem to suffer lasting psychological harm.

-But when a name has meaning – when it honors a great-grandmother, or evokes the place you met your spouse – even the most outlandish choice can seem like the logical, correct and inevitable option.
+But when a name has meaning – when it honors a great-grandmother, or evokes the place you met your partner – even the most outlandish choice can seem like the logical, correct and inevitable option.